 After attending Art College in Bristol (Fine Art Painting), Anna obtained a B.A Degree in Environmental Politics at Oxford Brookes University, and a Masters in Journalism & PhD from NUI, Galway.

-20 year experience as freelance writer for national & local newspapers in Ireland (Irish Times, Galway Voice, Galway City & Connacht Tribune, Galway NOW Magazine, as well as a weekly full page column in the Galway Independent.
+20 year experience as freelance writer for national & local newspapers in Ireland (Irish Times, Galway Voice, Galway City & Connacht Tribune, Galway NOW Magazine, as well as a weekly full page column in the Galway Independent for 7 years.

 Secured & and co-ordinated a production for RTE Nationwide.

 2019: Successful funding for Culture Night at Katie’s Claddagh Cottage, Galway:

 Event: Stories, Songs & Music : From Inchagoill Island to Galway Bay.
 In collaboration with Micheal O’Cinneide from Corrib Beo.
 Music & Song by Don Stiffe, Aine Maire Nic Aodh, Gerry Hanley & Joe Clancy.
 Percussive Dance by Aneta Dortová.
 Special Guest: Author Ultan Macken.

 2018: Successful Galway 2020 Small Town, Big Ideas Award:

 Culture, Environment & Heritage in Annaghdown, Galway.
 FILM PROJECT.

 2018: Successful Galway County Council Cultural Heritage Award.

 Historical Landscapes in Modern Rural Ireland.
 Aim: To re-imagine an old Irish tradition (The Visiting House) through a unique online-offline art project.

 2018: Successful Galway County Council Cultural Heritage Department & Creative Ireland Award, to work with Film Maker & Videographer, Paul Murphy on a mobile film-making course.
 Title: The ‘Lovely Anne’ Hooker Restoration Project.